 Sustaining energy, happiness and health.
 As future health professionals, we probably don’t need to remind you about the importance of excellent nutrition to physical, emotional and mental health.
 But why let that stop us?
 NYMC wants our students to be their own best examples of glowing, good health--and we have resources to help.

-The College dining halls, eateries and food services are Glatt kosher and under the supervision of the Orthodox Union's Kashruth Division.
+The College food mart and food services are Glatt kosher and under the supervision of the Orthodox Union's Kashruth Division.

 Nourishing the soul.
 Spirituality is a very individual pursuit.
 At NYMC, we encourage students to take time for reflection and transcendence beyond the immediate here and now.
 For students who practice religions of particular denominations, the campus and community offer a broad selection of worship services.

 At NYMC there are Jewish services as well as Islamic worship services.
 There is designated space on campus set aside for daily Islamic worship services.
 Please contact Afsar Mohiuddin at (914) 594-3174.
 There is also designated Jewish services space on campus for Shacharit services, Mincha and Ma'ariv.
 To confirm times and dates, contact Sammy Gelnick.